moebiussurfing/ofxElevenLabs/README.md

 [ElevenLabs](https://beta.elevenlabs.io/) **Text-to-Speech API**.

 > **Prime Voice AI**.
-The most realistic and versatile AI speech software, ever.
+The most realistic and versatile **AI speech software**, ever.
 Eleven brings the most compelling, rich and lifelike voices to creators and publishers seeking the ultimate tools for storytelling.
-> ElevenLabs offer high-quality pre-made voices, a Voice Design feature that allows you to create unique voices, and a cloning feature for replicating existing voices.
+> **ElevenLabs** offer high-quality pre-made voices, a **Voice Design feature** that allows you to create unique voices, and a cloning feature for replicating existing voices.

 ## SCREENSHOT